 Ankylosing spondylitis is a form of chronic arthritis that causes long-term autoimmune inflammation of the joints inside the spine and pelvis.
 This can lead to back pain and stiffness that becomes worse over time.

-This joint disease has no cure, but different strategies like surgery, physical therapy, and medication can relieve the pain and delay disease progression [R].
+This joint disease has no cure, but different strategies like surgery, physical therapy, and medication can relieve the pain and delay disease progression .

-NSAIDs have long been a first-line treatment for this disease.
-Researchers recently conducted a large analysis of 39 clinical trials and over 4k people to uncover which NSAIDs have the best safety and effectiveness profile.
-They found the following [R]:
+NSAIDs are typically the first-line treatment for this condition.
+Researchers recently conducted a systematic review of 39 clinical trials including 4,356 patients to evaluate the safety and effectiveness of different NSAIDs for ankylosing spondylitis.
+In regards to indomethacin, researchers found the following :

 - Indomethacin provides much greater pain relief than placebo

 - Indomethacin is as effective as other NSAIDs